 “I am too poor to buy cheap things.”

-This doesn’t just apply to Pop Up tents, but to all camping gear.
+This doesn’t just apply to Pop Up tents, but to most camping gear.
 If you try to save money by buying cheap gear, you will end up paying for it in the long term because you’ll be replacing the gear so often.